-Fugitive dust from the handling and transport of gypsum is controlled using enclosed conveyors and transport points.
-Damp gypsum materials awaiting transport are temporarily stored in an enclosed dome, loaded into trucks using a front-end loader outside the dome and then transported to the Conemaugh Ash Disposal Site.
-Trucks carrying gypsum offsite to commercial markets are tarped and pass through a tire wash prior to leaving the dome area.
-The roads and area surrounding the dome are watered on a limited basis.
+Fugitive dust from the handling and transport of gypsum is controlled using enclosed conveyors and transfer points.
+Damp gypsum materials awaiting transport are temporarily stored in an enclosed dome, loaded into trucks using a front-end loader outside the dome, and then transported to the Keystone Ash Disposal Site.
+Trucks carrying gypsum offsite to commercial markets are tarped and pass through a truck tire wash prior to leaving the dome area.
+The roads and area surrounding the gypsum dome are watered on a limited basis.
 In addition, the paved area immediately surrounding the dome is swept as needed.
-When gypsum is loaded onto train cars for off-site shipment, the localized areas around the rail lines are also subjected to sweeping.
+When gypsum is loaded onto train cars for off-site shipment, the localized paved area encompassing the rail lines is also subjected to sweeping.